LDprg/smartauto/README.md

  - backend
  - frontend (live reload)
 Use `cargo make clean` to clean the project (or workspace with all sub projects).

+Don't forget to install pre-commit with `pre-commit install`!

 # Note
 Currently this project is pre alpha and native linux only.